-We have received orphan drug designation from the FDA for five indications for our products and product candidates, which are our ready-to-use glucagon for post-bariatric hypoglycemia ("PBH") and Congenital Hyperinsulinism ("CHI"), our ready-to-use diazepam for acute repetitive seizures and Dravet syndrome, and for Recorley, for the treatment of adult patients with endogenous Cushing's syndrome for whom surgery is not an option or has not been curative.
+We have received orphan drug designation from the FDA for five indications for our products and product candidates, which are our ready-to-use glucagon for post-bariatric hypoglycemia ("PBH") and Congenital Hyperinsulinism ("CHI"), our ready-to-use diazepam for acute repetitive seizures and Dravet syndrome, and for Recorlev, for the treatment of adult patients with endogenous Cushing's syndrome for whom surgery is not an option or has not been curative.
 We may pursue such designation for others in specific orphan indications in which there is an unmet medical need.
-We relied on orphan drug exclusivity in the marketing and sale of Keeveyis until it expired on August 7, 2022 and with respect to the marketing and sale of Recorley, intend to rely on orphan drug exclusivity through December 30, 2028.
-Under the Orphan Drug Act of 1983, the FDA may designate a product candidate as an orphan drug if it is intended to treat a rare disease or condition, which is generally defined as having a patient population of fewer than 200,000 individuals in the United States.
+We relied on orphan drug exclusivity in the marketing and sale of Keveyis until it expired on August 7, 2022 and with respect to the marketing and sale of Recorlev, intend to rely on orphan drug exclusivity through December 30, 2028.
+Under the Orphan Drug Act of 1983, the FDA may designate a product candidate as an orphan drug if it is intended to treat a rare disease or condition, which is generally defined as having a patient population of fewer than 200,000 individuals in the United States, or a patient population greater than 200,000 in the United States where there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the United States.
 Orphan drug designation entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages, and user-fee waivers.
 After the FDA grants orphan drug designation, the generic identity of the drug and its potential orphan use are disclosed publicly by the FDA.
 Orphan drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
-Although we may seek orphan drug designation for one indication, does not mean we will be able to obtain such designation.
-Moreover, obtaining orphan drug designation for one indication does not mean we will be able to obtain such designation for one indication.
+Although we may seek orphan drug designation for one indication does not mean we will be able to obtain such designation for another indication.